phamtrongthang123/AIP-Collection/README.md

 - [AIP-001](https://github.com/phamtrongthang123/AIP-Collection):  The start of all.
 - [AIP-001](https://github.com/phamtrongthang123/AIP-phd): PhD journey is wrong as I expected.
 - [AIP-002](https://github.com/phamtrongthang123/RamdomProj/tree/master/simple_load_show_img_text): Let's see image-text pairs
-- [AIP-003](https://github.com/phamtrongthang123/RamdomProj/tree/master/OCR_CRNN): It becomes classify task
+- [AIP-003](https://github.com/phamtrongthang123/RamdomProj/tree/master/OCR_CRNN): It becomes classification task
 - [AIP-004](https://github.com/phamtrongthang123/RamdomProj/tree/master/bernoulli%20random): What if I collect a bunch of yes/no data in a gamble and use that to predict next outcome?
 - [AIP-005](https://github.com/phamtrongthang123/RamdomProj/tree/master/remove%20non%20straight%20line): remove noise for a receipt?
 - [AIP-006](https://github.com/phamtrongthang123/RandomScript/tree/master/Merge_and_VisualizeMask): Let's merge all the masks into source image.